 Early Life and Education:

-Although he spent most of his time carrying out research and publishing books about quantum theory and theoretical physics, he was probably more interested in the classics and Eastern philosophy.
+Although he spent most of his time carrying out research and publishing books about quantum theory and theoretical physics, he was also interested in the classics and Eastern philosophy.
 In 1929, Oppenheimer topped in all the units at the University of California and the California Institute of Technology.
 Most of the times, Oppenheimer had almost no time for his personal life.
 The growing popularity of Nazism in Germany during the 1930s, however, became a major event in his life, as it led him towards politics and resistance against the European fascist movement.

-Oppenheimer subsequently joined left-wing politics, and became associated with several left-leaning organizations, which were somehow linked to the Communist Party.
+Oppenheimer subsequently joined left-wing politics, and became associated with several left-leaning organizations, which were linked to the Communist Party.